melvey/add-to-calendar/README.md

-# OuiCal
+# AddToCal

-A simple JS library that enables you to add an "add to calendar" button for your upcoming events.
+A simple JS library to generate "add to calendar" URLs for upcoming events.
+Packaged as a JS module to allow for more versatile usage.

-## Inspiration
+## Usage

-This project was inspired by [Eventbrite's](http://www.eventbrite.com/) add to calendar feature (which should have been open sourced #justSayin).

-## How to use it?
+Import the module and use the provided functions to generate URLs to add your event to external calendar platforms.

+Available functions include

+* getGoogleURL(event)
+* getYahooURL(event)
+* getIcalURI(event)

+The event requires the following fields

+* title - (string) The event title
+* start - (Date) The event start date
+* duration - (number) The duration of the event in minutes
+* end (optional) - (Date) The end time for the event.
+This will override the duration if set
+* address - (string) Where the event is occurring
+* description - (string) A more detailed description of the event

 Call 'createCalendar' with your event info, pass in any optional parameters such as a class and/ or id and boom!
 Insert your add-to-calendar div wherever you'd like.